sergiokopplin/indigo/_posts/2021-11-25-the-evolution-of-models.md

 Their discovery of the base pairing relationships emerged directly from empirical exploration with their physical model.
 Watson was originally convinced that bases should form homotypic pairs -- A to A, T to T, etc. -- across the two strands.
-Only when they build the model and found that the resulting "bulges" were incompatible with chemical rules did Watson and Crick realize that heterotypic pairs -- our well known friends A to T, C to G -- not only worked structurally, but confirmed Edwin Chargaff's experimental ratios[^1].
+Only when they build the model and found that the resulting "bulges" were incompatible with chemical rules did Watson and Crick realize that heterotypic pairs -- our well known friends A to T, C to G -- not only worked structurally, but confirmed Edwin Chargaff's experimental ratios[^4].

 These essential foundations of molecular biology were laid by empirical exploration of evidence based models, but they're rarely found in our modern practice.
 Rather, we largely develop individual hypotheses based on intuitions and heuristics, then test those hypotheses directly in cumbersome experimental systems.

-Where did the models go?
+*Where did the models go?*

 # Emergent complexity in The Golden Era

 The modern life sciences live in the shadow of The Golden Era of molecular biology.
-The Golden Era's beginning is perhaps demarkated by Schroedinger's publication of Max Delbrück's questions and hypotheses on the nature of living systems in [*What is Life?*](https://en.wikipedia.org/wiki/What_Is_Life%3F).
+The Golden Era's beginning is perhaps demarcated by Schroedinger's publication of Max Delbrück's questions and hypotheses on the nature of living systems in a lecture and pamphlet entitled [*What is Life?*](https://en.wikipedia.org/wiki/What_Is_Life%3F).
-The end is less clearly defined, but I'll argue that the latter bookend might be set by the contemporaneous development of [recombinant DNA](https://en.wikipedia.org/wiki/Recombinant_DNA) technology by Boyer & Cohen[^2] [1972] and [DNA sequencing technology](https://en.wikipedia.org/wiki/Sanger_sequencing) by Fredrick Sanger [1977].
+The end is less clearly defined, but I'll argue that the latter bookend might be set by the contemporaneous development of [recombinant DNA](https://en.wikipedia.org/wiki/Recombinant_DNA) technology by Boyer & Cohen in California [^5] [1972] and [DNA sequencing technology](https://en.wikipedia.org/wiki/Sanger_sequencing) by Fredrick Sanger in the United Kingdom [1977].

-In Francis Crick's words[^3], The Golden Era was
+In Francis Crick's words[^6], The Golden Era was

 > concerned with the very large, long-chain biological molecules -- the nucleic acids and proteins and their synthesis.
 Biologically, this means genes and their replication and expression, genes and the gene products.

 Building on the classical biology of genetics, Golden Era biologists investigated biological questions through a reductionist framework.
 The inductive bias guiding most experiments was that high-level biological phenomena -- heredity, differentiation, development, cell division -- could be explained by the action of a relatively small number of molecules.
-From this inductive bias, the gold standard for "mechanism" in the life sciences was defined as necessary and sufficient molecule that causes a biological phenomenon[^4].
+From this inductive bias, the gold standard for "mechanism" in the life sciences was defined as necessary and sufficient molecule that causes a biological phenomenon[^7].

 Though molecular biology emerged from a model building past, the processes under investigation during the Golden Era were often too complex to model quantitatively with the tools of the day.
 While Pauling could build a useful, analog computer from first principles to interrogate structural hypotheses, most questions involving more than a single molecular species eluded this form of analytical attack.

 The search to discover how genes are turned on and off in a cell offers a compact example of this complexity.
 Following the revelation of DNA structure and the DNA basis of heredity, Fraçois Jacob and Jacques Monod formulated a hypothesis that the levels of enzymes in invididual cells were regulated by how much messenger RNA was produced from corresponding genes.
-Interrogating a hypothesis of this complexity was intractable through simple analog computers of the Pauling style -- how would one even begin to ask which molecular species governed transcription, which DNA sequences conferred regulatory activity, and which products were produced in response to which stimuli using 1960's methods?
+Interrogating a hypothesis of this complexity was intractable through simple analog computers of the Pauling style.
+How would one even begin to ask which molecular species governed transcription, which DNA sequences conferred regulatory activity, and which products were produced in response to which stimuli using 1960's methods?

 Rather, Jacob and Monod turned to the classical toolkit of molecular biology.
-They proposed a hypothesis that specific DNA elements controlled the expression of genes in response to stimuli, then directly tested that hypothesis using a complex experimental system[^5].
+They proposed a hypothesis that specific DNA elements controlled the expression of genes in response to stimuli, then directly tested that hypothesis using a complex experimental system[^8].
 Modeling the underlying biology was so intractable that it was simply more efficient to test hypotheses in the real system than to explore in a simplified version.

 **The questions posed by molecular biology outpaced the measurement and computational technologies in complexity, beginning a long winter in the era of empirical models.**

 # Learning the rules of life

 > John von Neumann [...] asked, How does one state a theory of pattern vision?
 And he said, maybe the thing is that you can’t give a theory of pattern vision -- but all you can do is to give a prescription for making a device that will see patterns!
+>
-In other words, where a science like physics works in terms of laws, or a science like molecular biology, to now, is stated in terms of mechanisms, maybe now what one has to begin to think of is algorithms.
+> In other words, where a science like physics works in terms of laws, or a science like molecular biology, to now, is stated in terms of mechanisms, maybe now what one has to begin to think of is algorithms.
 Recipes.
-Procedures. -- Sydney Brenner[^6]
+Procedures. -- Sydney Brenner[^9]

 Biology's first models followed from the physical science tradition, building "up" from first principles to predict the behavior of more complex systems.
 As molecular biology entered The Golden Era, the systems of interest crossed a threshold of complexity, no longer amenable to this form of bottom up modeling.
-This intractability to analysis is the hallmark feature of [complex systems](https://en.wikipedia.org/wiki/Complex_system).
+This intractability to analysis is the hallmark feature of [**complex systems**](https://en.wikipedia.org/wiki/Complex_system).

 The computational sciences offer an alternative approach to modeling complex systems.
 Rather than beginning with a set of rules and attempting to predict emergent behavior, we can observe the emergent properties of a complex system and build models that capture the underlying rules.